-This is the best and easiest homemade pico de gallo recipe.
-You can make it for an appetizer or use it to top your favorite tacos.
+This is the best and easiest homemade pico de gallo salsa recipe.
+You can make it as an appetizer or use it to top your favorite tacos.
 Made with fresh roma tomatoes, jalapeño, red onion, cilantro, lemon and lime juice.

 With temps reaching in the high 110’s here in Phoenix lately I’ve been making a lot of weekend pool snacks.